|

 Marion held Sam at arm's length.
 "Sorry?
 For what?"

 Marion laughed, and pulled Sam back into an embrace.
-"Don't be

 "What?"
 Sam gasped.

-"Let's do things properly," Foyle suggested, and gestured toward the
+"Let's do things properly," Foyle suggested, and gestured toward

-officer.
-"Lieutenant John Steed, Military Intelligence."
+the officer.
+"Lieutenant John Steed, Military

 Sam touched her cap in salute.
 "Sir."
 If Sam wasn't